hemalatha-bm/Advanced-Audio-Steganography-system-using-LSB-technique/README.md

 A secure steganography system that hides and extracts secret messages inside audio files using the Least Significant Bit (LSB) algorithm.
 Includes GUI, authentication, hidden file storage, multi-format audio support, and secure email transmission.

-**1. Overview
-**
+**1.Overview**

 This project implements advanced audio steganography using the LSB (Least Significant Bit) technique to hide secret messages within audio files without altering the sound quality.

 It includes:

-✔ A user-friendly GUI built with Python Tkinter.
-✔ Secure authentication using SQLite & hashed passwords.
-✔ Multi-format audio support.
-✔ Hidden output folders for storing encoded audio & extracted messages.
-✔ Automatic email sending of encoded audio + secret key.
-✔ Designed for secure communication, data privacy, and simple usability.
+This project features a user-friendly GUI developed with Python Tkinter and includes secure authentication using SQLite with hashed passwords.
+It supports multiple audio formats and stores both encoded audio files and extracted messages inside hidden output folders for enhanced privacy.
+The system also automates email delivery by sending the encoded audio along with the secret key directly to the receiver.
+Overall, the application is designed to ensure secure communication, protect sensitive data, and provide a simple, efficient user experience.

 **2. Features**

-✔ Hide secret text inside audio files
-✔ Extract hidden text using a secret key
-✔ Play/Stop audio (before and after encoding)
-✔ Supports multiple audio formats
-✔ Stores encoded files & extracted messages in hidden folders ✔ Secure login & registration
-✔ Automatically emails encoded audio + secret key
-✔ Simple, clean Tkinter GUI
+The system allows users to securely hide secret text inside audio files and extract it later using a secret key.
+It includes Play and Stop audio options to verify sound quality before and after encoding and supports multiple audio formats for flexibility.
+Encoded audio files and extracted messages are automatically stored in hidden folders for added privacy.
+The application features secure login and registration, a clean Tkinter-based GUI, and automatic email delivery of the encoded audio along with the secret key, ensuring a smooth and secure communication workflow.

 **3. System Modules**
-** User Authentication**

-Users register and log in securely
-Passwords hashed using hashlib/bcrypt
-Ensures only authorized access

-**Hide Text**

-Embeds secret messages into audio using LSB
-Saves encoded audio in a hidden output folder
-Sends encoded audio + secret key to the receiver via email

-**Extract Text**

-Extracts text from encoded audio using the secret key Saves extracted message as a hidden text file

-**Play / Stop Audio**

-Plays both original and encoded audio
-Supports multiple formats (WAV, MP3, etc.)
-Confirms that audio quality remains unchanged

-**Logout**

-Safely ends session
-Prevents unauthorized access to previous user’s activity
+The system provides secure user authentication, allowing users to register and log in with passwords hashed using hashlib/bcrypt to ensure only authorized access.
+The Hide Text feature embeds secret messages into audio files using the LSB method, stores the encoded audio in a hidden output folder, and automatically sends the encoded file along with a secret key to the receiver via email.
+The Extract Text module retrieves hidden messages from encoded audio using the secret key and saves the extracted text as a hidden file for added confidentiality.
+The application also includes Play/Stop Audio functionality, supporting multiple formats such as WAV and MP3, enabling users to verify that the audio quality remains unaffected.
+A secure Logout option is provided to safely end the session and prevent unauthorized access to previous user activity.

-****4. How It Works (LSB Algorithm)**
+**4. How It Works (LSB Algorithm)**
-Hiding Process:**

-Convert the secret message into binary
-Replace the least significant bits of audio samples with message bits Save modified audio as encoded output
-Generate a secret key for extraction

-**Extraction Process:**

-Read encoded audio samples
-Extract LSB bits based on the secret key
-Reconstruct binary message → convert to readable text Save extracted message inside a hidden folder
+The hiding process begins by converting the secret message into a binary format, which is then embedded into the least significant bits of the audio samples.
+The modified audio is saved as an encoded output, and a secret key is generated to allow secure extraction.
+During the extraction process, the encoded audio is read, and the least significant bits are retrieved using the secret key.
+These bits are then reconstructed into the original binary message, converted back into readable text, and saved securely inside a hidden folder, ensuring confidentiality and protection of the hidden information.

 **Why LSB?**

 No change in audio quality
 Hard to detect
 Lightweight & efficient

-** 5. Installation & Setup
+**5. Installation & Setup**
-Prerequisites:**
+**Prerequisites:**

 Python 3.8+